andre-st/goodreads-toolbox/dict/README.md

 - 6413 or 87% found with `words-en-lg.lst`
 - 6715 or 91% found with `ngram,words-en-xl.lst`

+(no duplicate reviewers; but could theoretically contain duplicate reviews posted by different members, which would be counted by Goodreads too)

 File naming conventions:

 - `${TYPE}-${LANGUAGE2LETTERCODE}-${SIZE}.lst` with size `lg` meaning large